squirrel-cage-work/netgraph/aws/README.md

 zip -r neo4j.zip python/
 ```

-Create a lambda layer using the zip file you created above.
-Upload the zip file with any name and select Python 3.12 as the runtime.
-Also, attach appropriate policies to allow access to SSM.
+Create a lambda layer using the zip file created above; upload the zip file with any name and select Python 3.12 as the runtime.
+Also Attach an appropriate policy allowing access to SSM and set the timeout to 10 seconds.

 ### Systems Manager Parameter Store